-However, predictive tests like the FEV1, BODE, or other scales are only a doctor's best estimate of life expectancy.
-Many people live longer, while others may have shorter lifespans.
+Predictive tests such as GOLD, BODE, and other scales are only a doctor's best estimate of life expectancy.
+Many people live longer, while others may have shorter expectancies.

-Doctors will consider the symptoms each individual patient is experiencing, along with their other medical conditions, in order to prescribe an optimal medication regime.
+Doctors will consider the symptoms each individual is experiencing, along with their other medical conditions, to prescribe the best medication regime.

-While there is no cure for COPD, medications can help to reduce severe symptoms and could help a person with COPD to enjoy a better quality of life when possible.
+While there is no cure for COPD, medicines can help to reduce severe symptoms and may help a person with COPD to enjoy a better quality of life.

 Medications commonly used to manage COPD include:

-- Bronchodilator therapy: This includes using medications such as inhaled albuterol to immediately open up the airways
+- Bronchodilator therapy: This involves medications that immediately open up the airways, such as inhaled albuterol.

-- Maintenance medications: For example, long acting bronchodilators and other medications that are used daily can help to keep airways open and decrease mucus production
+- Maintenance medications: Long acting bronchodilators and other medications that people can take daily can help to keep airways open and reduce mucus production.

-- Corticosteroids: This includes oral and inhaled steroids to reduce inflammation in the lungs
+- Corticosteroids: These drugs include oral and inhaled steroids to reduce inflammation in the lungs.

-- Oxygen therapy: Those who have difficulty maintaining an appropriate oxygen level may benefit from wearing an oxygen mask at home or on a permanent basis
+- Oxygen therapy: Those who have difficulty maintaining a healthy oxygen level may benefit from wearing an oxygen mask at home or permanently.

-Pulmonary rehabilitation involves sessions with a respiratory therapist or other lung specialist who teaches techniques for better breathing with COPD.
+Pulmonary rehabilitation involves sessions with a respiratory therapist or lung specialist who teaches techniques for better breathing.

-Rehabilitation services may also include nutritional counseling and education on COPD.
-These options are best suited to people with stable COPD and whose symptoms are not getting worse over time.
+Rehabilitation options may also include nutrition counseling and education about COPD.
+These options are most suitable for people with stable COPD and whose symptoms are not getting noticeably worse over time.

-A person with COPD is likely to experience episodes when their routine symptoms suddenly become worse.
-These are known as COPD exacerbations.
-They often require different medications, hospitalization, and sometimes respiratory or ventilator support until the exacerbation is controlled.
+A person with COPD is likely to experience episodes in which their routine symptoms suddenly become worse.
+These attacks are known as COPD exacerbations.

-In some instances, lung surgeries, including lung transplantation, are used to manage COPD.
-However, a transplant is only appropriate for a small number of people with COPD.
+In some instances, a person might need lung surgery, such as a transplant, to manage COPD.
+However, a transplant is only appropriate for a small number of individuals with COPD.

 Hospice and palliative care

-Palliative care services can provide specialist assistance in order to reduce symptoms whenever possible.
-They also provide support to the family and make patient quality of life and comfort a priority.
+Palliative care services can provide specialist assistance to reduce symptoms whenever possible.
+They also offer support to the family and make the person's quality of life and comfort a priority.

-Hospice care is traditionally reserved for those whose symptoms indicate that the end of life is near.
+Hospice care is for those whose symptoms indicate that COPD may soon be fatal.

 Examples of these symptoms can include:

-- Weight loss, muscle wasting, or decreased ability to perform daily activities
+- weight loss, muscle wasting, or decreasing ability to perform daily activities

-- Having additional health conditions that may affect a person's life span, such as heart disease, kidney, or liver problems
+- having other health concerns that may reduce lifespan, such as heart disease, kidney disease, or liver problems

-- Having an FEV1 that is less than 30 percent of a person's predicted value
+- having an FEV1 that is less than 30% of the predicted value

-Many insurance companies will pay for hospice and palliative care services.
-A doctor can advise about available services.
+Many insurance companies cover hospice and palliative care services.
+A doctor can advise about available options.

-There is no cure for COPD, but there are things that people can do in order to make living with COPD more manageable.
+There is no cure for COPD, but people can take steps to make living with COPD more manageable.

-- Getting the flu shot every year and asking the doctor about the two types of pneumonia vaccine and the tetanus vaccine, which includes protection against whooping cough
+- Getting the flu shot every year and asking the doctor about the two types of pneumonia vaccines and the tetanus vaccine, which includes protection against whooping cough.

-- Making and keeping all required doctor's appointments related to lung health
+- Making and keeping all necessary doctor's appointments that relate to lung health.

-- Participating in a COPD exercise training program, in which special therapists offer training in breathing techniques that increase the ability to exercise
+- Participating in a COPD exercise training program in which specialist therapists give training in breathing techniques that increase exercise ability.

-- Reducing exposure to tobacco smoke, chemical irritants, and pollution
+- Reducing exposure to tobacco smoke, chemical irritants, and any other pollution source.

-- Seeking treatment at once if a fever or worsening symptoms develop that could be signs of a lung infection
+- Seeking treatment at once if signs of a lung infection develop, such as fever.

-- Taking all COPD medications prescribed and using inhalers as the doctor directs
+- Taking all COPD medication that a doctor prescribes and using inhalers as they direct.

-In the late stages of COPD, a person may have difficulty performing physical activity of any kind.
-They may not be eating enough due to breathlessness, and experiencing long and tiring coughing spells.
+In the late stages of COPD, a person may have difficulty doing physical activities of any kind.
+They may not be eating enough food due to breathlessness and long, tiring coughing spells.

-In the later stages, the patient may rely heavily on family or friends for assistance with daily activities.
+In the later stages, a person with COPD may rely heavily on family or friends for assistance with daily activities.

 Family or friends can help a person with COPD by:

-- Keeping a list of current medications, vitamins, and supplements, including the name of the medication, the dose, and how often the person takes it
+- Keeping a list of current medications, vitamins, and supplements, including the name, dose, and timing of the medicines.

-- Identifying symptoms that indicate a COPD exacerbation or other conditions where a person should seek medical attention
+- Identifying symptoms that indicate a COPD exacerbation or other conditions that require immediate medical attention.

-- Accompanying the patient to any necessary doctor's appointments or rehabilitation
+- Accompanying the individual to any necessary doctors' appointments or rehabilitation sessions.